erebe/wstunnel/README.md

   -L, --local-to-remote <{tcp,udp,socks5,stdio}://[BIND:]PORT:HOST:PORT>
           Listen on local and forwards traffic from remote.
 Can be specified multiple times
           examples:
           'tcp://1212:google.com:443'      =>       listen locally on tcp on port 1212 and forward to google.com on port 443

           'udp://1212:1.1.1.1:53'          =>       listen locally on udp on port 1212 and forward to cloudflare dns 1.1.1.1 on port 53
           'udp://1212:1.1.1.1:53?timeout_sec=10'    timeout_sec on udp force close the tunnel after 10sec.
 Set it to 0 to disable the timeout [default: 30]

           'socks5://[::1]:1212'            =>       listen locally with socks5 on port 1212 and forward dynamically requested tunnel

+          'tproxy+tcp://[::1]:1212'        =>       listen locally on tcp on port 1212 as a *transparent proxy* and forward dynamically requested tunnel
+          'tproxy+udp://[::1]:1212?timeout_sec=10'  listen locally on udp on port 1212 as a *transparent proxy* and forward dynamically requested tunnel linux only and requires sudo/CAP_NET_ADMIN

           'stdio://google.com:443'         =>       listen for data from stdio, mainly for `ssh -o ProxyCommand="wstunnel client -L stdio://%h:%p ws://localhost:8080" my-server`
   -R, --remote-to-local <{tcp,udp}://[BIND:]PORT:HOST:PORT>
           Listen on remote and forwards traffic from local.
 Can be specified multiple times.
           examples:
           'tcp://1212:google.com:443'      =>     listen on server for incoming tcp cnx on port 1212 and forward to google.com on port 443 from local machine
           'udp://1212:1.1.1.1:53'          =>     listen on server for incoming udp on port 1212 and forward to cloudflare dns 1.1.1.1 on port 53 from local machine
+          'socks://[::1]:1212'             =>     listen on server for incoming socks5 request on port 1212 and forward dynamically request from local machine
       --socket-so-mark <INT>
           (linux only) Mark network packet with SO_MARK sockoption with the specified value.
           You need to use {root, sudo, capabilities} to run wstunnel when using this option